untwisted/websnake/README.md

 Asynchronous HTTP/HTTPS requests in Python.

-Websnake allows multiple http/https requests to be fired asynchronously.
+Websnake allows multiple requests to be fired asynchronously.
 In Websnake HTTP response's codes turn into events and handles can be binded to HTTP response codes.

 A Web request in Websnake is an event emitter and its possible events are HTTP response codes.
 That means one can have handles executed for specific HTTP status codes.

-Websnake allow to fire new Web requests from response handles it makes implementing a variety of other tools like Web Crawlers etc.
+Websnake allow to fire new Web requests from response handles it makes Websnake a decent tool to use for implementing Web Crawlers etc.

 # Features

-- **Http/Https**
+- **HTTP/HTTPS Requests**

 - **Basic Authentication support**